Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 Comparison: economic office vs. massive chain vs. comprehensive digital clinic

-| Clinic type | Protocols | Materials | Specialists | Traceability and follow-up | Price and access | Ideal for… |
+| Clinic type | Protocols | Materials | Specialists | Traceability and follow-up | Price and access | Ideal for |

-| Economic office | Variables; depends on the person | Often basic; little brand information | General practitioner, refers to external specialists | Simple paper record | Lowest price, almost no financing | Simple emergencies, very limited budgets |
+| Economic office | Variable; depends on the person | Often basic; little brand information | Generalist, with external references | Simple or not very detailed file | Lowest price, almost no financing | Simple emergencies or very limited budgets |

-| Massive chain (low-cost) | Standardized protocols, but may vary by branch | Mix of economic and medium materials | Some specialists, high turnover | Correct but little personalized follow-up | Promos and packages; focus on price | Cleanings, standard orthodontics, basic treatments |
+| Massive chain | Standardized, but may vary by branch office | Mix of economic and medium materials | Some specialists, with higher turnover | Correct follow-up, less personalized | Promotions and packages | Cleanings, standard orthodontics, basic treatments |

 The checklist in this article is designed to help you quickly identify if a clinic is closer to the third model.